How to Breastfeed in an Oscha Sling

 You'll see already we talk about 'latch' a lot!
 You can find out more about how to latch your baby on here.

 “A Ring Sling was the first carrier I fed in – it was totally unplanned but my two day old baby decided (very loudly) that he needed to feed and I just thought it would be easier and quicker than taking him out.
-I'm so glad I tried it so early on as it really helped boost my confidence when I was out and about, knowing I could feed him on demand wherever I was Jess.
+I'm so glad I tried it so early on as it really helped boost my confidence when I was out and about, knowing I could feed him on demand wherever I was"

-Structured Carriers:
+How to breastfeed in Structured Carriers:

 Feel free to pop us any questions you might have and enjoy feeding!